Roboy/ravestate/modules/ravestate_akinator/README.md

 ```

-## About

-Ravestate is a reactive library for real-time natural language dialog systems.

-## Installation
+## 20 Questions with Akinator

+The Ravestate Akinator module is now offering the 20 questions game.
+It consists of a wrapper for the API calls to the  [Akinator](https://en.akinator.com/)  web game and several states to handle the game flow with the interlocutor.

-### Via PIP
+### Architecture

-The easiest way to install ravestate is through pip:

-``
-pip install ravestate
-``
+### Starting the Game